vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ## Outstanding Questions

-- Confirms `datadog-agent` source re-arrangement, including having a new `datadog-trace` one, or even opt for a more verbose naming : `datadog-trace-agent` /  `datadog-core-agent` sources)
+* Confirms `datadog-agent` source re-arrangement, and the introduction of a new settings to switch between agent type.
-- The choice between opaque storage for APM Stats sketches (and represent APM stats as log event) and full sketches conversion (and represent APM stats as a set of metrics).
+* The choice between opaque storage for APM Stats sketches (and represent APM stats as log event) and full sketches conversion (and represent APM stats as a set of metrics).

 ## Plan Of Attack

-- [ ] Rework the Datadog agent source to make it more generic
+* [ ] Rework the Datadog agent source to make it more generic
-- [ ] Implement APM stats decoding in a new source leveraging the aforementionned point
+* [ ] Implement APM stats decoding in a new source leveraging the aforementionned point
-- [ ] Implement a `datadog-trace` sinks that re-aggregate the metrics from the preivous step into APM stats payloads
+* [ ] Implement a `datadog-trace` sinks that re-aggregate the metrics from the preivous step into APM stats payloads

 ## Future Improvements

-- Compute APM stats in the `datadog-trace` sink for any trace format.
+* Compute APM stats in the `datadog-trace` sink for any trace format.
-- Overall all most improvement from the Datadog trace [RFC][trace-support-pr] applies here, but having constraints on the schema use (in the case we represent APM stats as log event) would be very useful here.
+* Overall all most improvement from the Datadog trace [RFC][trace-support-pr] applies here, but having constraints on the schema use (in the case we represent APM stats as log event) would be very useful here.